verachell/Algorithm-pretending-to-be-AI-NaNoGenMo-2024/README.md

 # Algorithm-pretending-to-be-AI-NaNoGenMo-2024
 Creates > 50000 words of fiction algorithmically using a) text file sources and b) keywords that the user types in

 This algorithm is a meld of Markov Chaining and the Cut-Up method mashed together in one algorithm.
-A more detailed explanation is below.
+A more detailed explanation is below in the section [How the algorithm works](https://github.com/verachell/Algorithm-pretending-to-be-AI-NaNoGenMo-2024?tab=readme-ov-file#how-the-algorithm-works)

 ## Text sources used